“Excellent performance! So worthwhile. Thank you and keep up the great work!”

 Dear Sir/ Madam,

+I had absolutely no hesitation about getting on board to bring it to the stage.
 It was an extraordinarily moving piece about the pain, loss and healing associated with the cancer journey as told by real people in the Albury area, based on their own experiences and distilled into this amazing piece of theatre by Megan.
 It was very well researched indeed, but more importantly, it was extremely theatrical.

 From the outset I was very impressed with her grasp of the subject, and her abiding loyalty to the “real” people she was portraying, and her ability to distil her research into a dramatic “reality” was quite unique.
 I was mightily impressed by her ability to accept criticism with total equanimity, while strongly maintaining her vision and commitment to her subjects.
 She always wanted to honour “her” people and what they had said to her in their interviews with her; but she always listened, stuck to her guns where necessary, and accepted the difference between the “real” and the “dramatised” where it mattered.

 This was a great relief personally as the “real “PECKER is almost twenty years older than me and partially crippled.
 I might add that many more experienced theatre writers wouldn’t have been capable of making the important adjustments that she did with such ease.
 I’m sure Megan would describe herself as a “learner”, but I’ve rarely met anyone with such a startling ability to learn.

 In the end it was one of the best theatrical experiences, for both me and the audience in my more than forty year professional career.
 I have absolutely no doubt that her best work is yet to come, and hope that I might have some small involvement in it.
-If you are considering supporting her, I commend your taste and can only encourage you to do so. yours faithfully, John Wood
+If you are considering supporting her, I commend your taste and can only encourage you to do so.
+Yours faithfully, John Wood